shiv19/shiv19.github.io/about.md

 I'm currently working as Lead Software Developer at Bfit Technologies, and Technology and Product Lead at Jyopal Technologies.

-### You can hire me for consultation regarding NativeScript
+### You can hire me for consultation or remote code debugging for NativeScript

 [sp@shiv19.com](mailto:sp@shiv19.com)